marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance-part2.md

 The compilers says `Error: "Contravariant type A occurs in covariant position in type A of value get"`.

-Being Kennel contravariant means that we could do something like:
+Being `Kennel` contravariant means that we could do something like:

 ```scala
 val animalKennel: Kennel[Animal] = new Kennel[Animal]
 val dogKennel: Kennel[Dog] = animalKennel
 ```

-If Kennel[Animal].get returns instances of the Animal class, are we really sure that we wanto to be able to use it in every place that expects a Kennel[Dog]?
+If `Kennel[Animal].get` returns instances of `Animal`, are we really sure that we wanto to be able to use it in every place that expects a `Kennel[Dog]`?
 Nope.

 A way to make it compile is